Works

 Artistic Education and Early Career

-Early Recognition: His artistic journey gained momentum with his first exhibition in 1901 under the auspices of the Ontario Society of Artists, leading to his membership in 1906.
+His artistic career gained momentum with his first exhibition in 1901 under the auspices of the Ontario Society of Artists, leading to his membership in 1906.

 Pines on the Shoreline